AI and Space Archeology: Groundbreaking Ways Algorithms Are Uncovering Lost Civilizations

 AI has been used, for example, to identify alterations in prehistoric river systems, which has shed light on how early societies adjusted to shifting water supplies.
 AI has made it easier for academics to trace changes in river courses in regions like Mesopotamia, which was once home to the first known civilizations.
 These changes have shown how ancient towns either prospered or collapsed as a consequence of these changes.

-The capacity of AI to simulate these changes in the environment has important ramifications for comprehending the fall of past civilizations.
+The capacity of AI and space archeology in AI to simulate these changes in the environment has important ramifications for comprehending the fall of past civilizations.
 A growing number of archaeologists today think that environmental deterioration and climatic change were major factors in the fall of great civilizations like the Mayans and the Khmer Empire.
 Artificial Intelligence provides hints about how ancient communities tried to lessen the effects of floods, droughts, and soil erosion by replicating historical environmental circumstances.

 1. Working together with engineers and data scientists